-Disposal of SADE
+• Disposal of SADE

-Société Alsacienne d'Expansion et de Développement (SADE), a wholly owned French subsidiary of BGL, was sold to BNP Paribas on 9 June 2016 for a consideration of 80.7m.
+Société Alsacienne de Développement et d'Expansion et (SADE), a wholly owned French subsidiary of BGL, was sold to BNP Paribas on 9 June 2016 for a consideration of EUR 80.7million.
 The realised loss amounted to EUR (12.1) million which was recorded in the line 'Net gain on non-current assets'.

-Disposal of SREI
+• Disposal of SREI

 SREI, an Indian company in which BNP Paribas Lease Groupe SA ('BPLG') and SIFL each owned 50% in a joint venture partnership.
-SIFL acquired the 50% stake of SREI from BPLG for a consideration of EUR 20.2m representing 5% value of SIFL's shares.
-The net realized loss on the sale amounted to EUR (18.3) million.
+SIFL acquired the 50% stake of SREI from BPLG for a consideration of EUR 20.2 million representing 5% value of SIFL's shares.
+The net realized loss on the sale amounted to EUR (16.5) million.